oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

-Each array entry must define an `image` and `volume` where `image` is the name of an auxiliary image and the `volume` is the name of an [auxiliary image volume](#auxiliary-volumes-and-paths) as described above.
+Each array entry must define an `image` and `volume` where `image` is the name of an auxiliary image and the `volume` is the name of an [auxiliary image volume](#auxiliary-volumes-and-paths) as described previously.
-You can optionally also specify an `imagePullPolicy`, which defaults to `Always` if the `image` ends in `:latest` and to `IfNotPresent`, otherwise.
+Optionally , you can also specify an `imagePullPolicy`, which defaults to `Always` if the `image` ends in `:latest` and to `IfNotPresent`, otherwise.
-You can also optionally customize the command that is used to merge (copy) the auxiliary image's files into the auxiliary image volume during pod startup (this is rarely needed, see [Performing replaces instead of merges](#performing-replaces-instead-of-merges) below for an example).
+Also, optionally, you can customize the command that is used to merge (copy) the auxiliary image's files into the auxiliary image volume during pod startup (this is rarely needed, see [Performing replaces instead of merges](#performing-replaces-instead-of-merges) for an example).
 For details
 about each field, see the [schema](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md#auxiliary-image).